 The use of fermented foods by ancestral cultures to preserve food, enhance nutritional value, and protect health goes back thousands of years and spans the globe.
-The practice served to significantly bolster immunity and increase the longevity of traditional societies as consumption of these probiotic rich foods introduced a constant stream of beneficial bacteria into the gut on a daily basis which improved digestion and nutrient absorption, discouraged pathogenic activity, and maintained top notch intestinal health.
+The practice served to significantly bolster immunity and increase the longevity of traditional societies.
+Consumption of these probiotic rich foods introduced a constant stream of beneficial bacteria into the gut on a daily basis.
+This regular infusion of helpful microbes improved digestion and nutrient absorption, discouraged pathogenic activity, and maintained top notch intestinal health.

-An often overlooked source of very powerful, beneficial microbes by traditional societies included ingestion of soil based probiotics via pure, unfiltered water from streams, rivers and lakes and from exposure to clean, nutrient rich dirt.
+An often overlooked source of very powerful, beneficial microbes by traditional societies included ingestion of soil based probiotics.
+This occurred via pure, unfiltered water from streams, rivers and lakes and exposure to clean, nutrient rich dirt.

 Foods commonly fermented by cultures around the world include:

 - Vegetables (all inhabited continents)

 - Fish (Korea, Sweden, Japan, Russia, North America)

 - Cereal grains (Africa, Europe, and South America)